Checking your personal pension contributions

 If you input how much you’re contributing to your pension and how much your employer is contributing, the calculator will automatically add your tax relief to the total.
 By inputting your current age and the age you’d like to retire, the calculator can demonstrate how much pension savings you’ll have for each year of your retirement.

 Retirement planning is a good way to get to know your pension and your pension pot size will determine the pension options available to you in retirement.
 If you have a large pension pot you might consider taking some of your pension from the age of 55.
 However, if your pension is smaller, you may want to increase your pension contributions and, if you’re close to pension age, consider delaying your retirement by a few years.

 Check your pension easily with PensionBee

-With PensionBee, you can log into your BeeHive anywhere from any device to check your balance and see whether you’re on target to reach your retirement saving goal.
+PensionBee is a leading online pension provider.
+Log into your BeeHive anywhere and from any device to check your balance, and see whether you’re on target to reach your retirement saving goal.